awsdocs/aws-parallelcluster-user-guide/doc_source/fsx-section.md

 **\(Optional\)** Specifies the storage capacity of the file system, in GiB\.

-The storage capacity has a minimum of 3,600 GiB and is provisioned in increments of 3,600 GiB\.
+The storage capacity has possible values of 1200, 2400, and any multiple of 3600\.

 The default value is `3600`\.